What Is Prurigo? Symptoms, Causes, Diagnosis & Treatment

 • Actinic Prurigo: This type is triggered by sun exposure and primarily affects sun-exposed areas of the skin.

 The exact cause of prurigo is not well understood, but it is believed to be multifactorial.
-Some of the potential causes and risk factors include:
+Several factors may contribute to its development and progression.

 • Immune System Dysregulation: An abnormal immune response can lead to the development of prurigo.
 This is often seen in conditions like atopic dermatitis and other allergic disorders.